pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"logging-format-truncated"+OR+"E1201")

 ### [E1205](#E1205) (logging-too-many-args)<a name="E1205"></a>
-Too many arguments for logging format string
+Too many arguments for logging format string.

 Used when a logging format string is given too many arguments.

 **:x: Incorrect code**